mighty-p/t2scan/README.md

 t2scan vs w_scan:
 - Simplified scanning: The scan happens in one run and the NIT is only used to get the parameters of the *current* channel.
 This design decision was made since I noticed that often the NIT data referring to other channels is not reliable for DVB-T/T2, leading to channels not being found or having wrong IDs resulting in a non-working EPG in vdr.
 The approach should work with most current DVB-T/T2 cards since they can autodetect most parameters of a transponder when tuning.
 For DVB-S, this approach would result in many channels not being found, therefore I removed DVB-S (and -C) support.
 - Added a parameter to determing the DVB-T type for scan ("-t1" for DVB-T only, "-t2" for DVB-T2 only).
 This makes the scan much faster if the user knows that only one DVB-T type is used in the user's region.
 The option for the tuning speed ("-t" in w_scan) has been changed to "-s".
-- Added a parameter to determine the lowest channel to scan ("-k") and the highest channel to scan ("-K").
+- Added a parameter to determine the lowest channel to scan ("-c") and the highest channel to scan ("-C").
 This makes the scan much faster if the user knows which channels are used in the user's region.
 - Only DVB-T/T2 (ATSC available, but untested), support for DVB-C and DVB-S/S2 has been removed.
 - Removed several options, trying to keep this tool very simple.